 The European Commission and European lawmakers can do a lot worse than take the advice of the most competent and independent voice of ACER & CEER when it comes to regulating hydrogen networks.

 This article also appeared on Euractiv.
 Energy Voices is a democratic space presenting the thoughts and opinions of leading Energy & Sustainability writers, their opinions do not necessarily represent those of illuminem.

-Noé van Hulst is chair of the International Partnership for Hydrogen and Fuel Cells in the Economy (IPHE), hydrogen advisor to IEA & Gasunie and a Senior Fellow at Clingendael International Energy Programme (CIEP).
-Prior to that, he was among others the Hydrogen Envoy of the Netherlands, Dutch Ambassador to the OECD, Chairman of the IEA Governing Board and Dutch Director-General for Energy.
+Noé van Hulst is chair of the International Partnership for Hydrogen and Fuel Cells in the Economy, hydrogen advisor to IEA & Gasunie and a Senior Fellow at Clingendael International Energy Programme.
+Formerly, Dutch Ambassador to the OECD, Chairman of the IEA Governing Board and Dutch Director-General for Energy.